 Visibly or not, Covid-19 has disrupted almost every industry globally and transformed existing ways of doing business for enterprises.
 The banking industry is no exception to this shift.
-Banks are transforming digitally by shifting to new business models and introducing fully digital banking services to keep up with the digital banking trends of 2023.
+Banks are transforming digitally by shifting to new business models and introducing fully digital banking services to keep up with the trends of 2024.

-In this article, we'll go over the trends you should expect from the financial services industry and which trends you should consider incorporating into your digital products, such as banking apps, etc.
+In this article, we'll go over the latest digital banking trends you should expect from the financial services industry and which trends you should consider incorporating into your digital products, such as banking apps, etc.

 In this article: